Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

 To measure the Petrosian radius and flux, we start by defining a series of radial apertures with power-law spacing: $r_{i + 1} = 1.25 r_i$.
 We calculate the surface brightness for the annulus from $r_i - r_{i+1}$ by calculating the median of the values in the range $r_i / \sqrt{1.25}$ to $r_{i+1} \sqrt{1.25}$ and dividing the the effective area of the annulus corresponding to $r_i - r_{i+1}$.

-For any annulus $i$ spanning the radii $r_{\rm min}$ to $r_{\rm max} = \beta r_{\rm min}$, the Petrosian Ratio for that annulus is defined as the ratio of the surface brightness in the annulus to the average surface brigthness within $r_{\rm max}$.
+For any annulus $i$ spanning the radii $r_{\rm min}$ to $r_{\rm max} = \beta r_{\rm min}$, the Petrosian Ratio for that annulus is defined as the ratio of the surface brightness in the annulus to the average surface brightness within $r_{\rm max}$.
 The Petrosian Radius is defined to be $r_{\rm max}$ for the annulus for which the Petrosian Ratio = 0.2, i.e., the point on the galaxy radial profile at which the surface brightness is 20\% of the average surface brightness at that point.
+If the profile falls below the Petrosian ratio for the first radial bin, the flag bit \code{PM_SOURCE_MODE2_PETRO_RATIO_ZEROBIN} is set to note that the Petrosian radius may be poorly determined.

 We determine the Petrosian Radius for the galaxy by quadratic interpolation between the last two of the fixed annuli with Petrosian Ratio $> 0.2$ and the first annulus with Petrosian Ratio $< 0.2$.
 In general, the Petrosian Ratio for a galaxy with a regular morphology (spiral or elliptical) is falling monotonically, so this interpolation is unambiguous.
 However, irregular galaxy morphologies, noise, and/or significant masking can cause the Petrosian Ratio to have rises as well as drops.
 We track the Petrosian Ratio until the value is no longer significant ($\sigma_{\rm Ratio} < 2 {\rm Ratio}$).
-If the Petrosian Ratio drops below 0.2 for more than one radius, we choose the largest such radius.
+If the Petrosian ratio drops below 0.2 for more than one radius, we choose the largest such radius.
+If the Petrosian ratio does not fall below 0.2 for any of the measured radii, the annulus for which the ratio falls to the lowest (yet still significant) value.
+In such a case, the flag bit \code{PM_SOURCE_MODE2_PETRO_INSIG_RATIO} is set.

 Once the Petrosian Radius has been determined, we can now measure the Petrosian Flux : this is defined to be the total flux within an aperture corresponding to 2 $\times$ the Petrosian Radius.
 Using the Petrosian Flux, we can calculate two other interesting radii: $R_{50}$ and $R_{90}$, the radii inside which 50\% and 90\% of the total Petrosian flux is contained.
+Sources for which the Petrosian parameters are successfully measured have the flag bit \code{PM_SOURCE_MODE_EXTENDED_STATS} set.
+Sources for which the Petrosian parameters were attempted, but for which the radial profile analysis failed have the flag bit \code{PM_SOURCE_MODE2_PETRO_NO_PROFILE} set.